MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ### Set access control for search

-On the tab for the **Search service** resource in the Azure portal, set the API Access policy:
+On the browser tab for the **Search service** resource in the Azure portal, set the API Access policy:

 1. From the left pane, under **Settings**, select **Keys**.
 1. Under **API Access control**, select **Both**.